 Located on the edge of the Pacific Ocean, the Monterey Bay Aquarium is home to thousands of marine animals and plants.

-A lot of tourists come all the way from cities like San Francisco, Los Angeles, etc. to visit this non-profit public aquarium.
+Many tourists come from cities like San Francisco, Los Angeles, etc., to visit this non-profit public aquarium.

 How to reach Monterey Bay Aquarium